entropylost/amida/README.md

 The .tiff files can be edited using GIMP - although when exporting, all metadata should be removed.
 All layers use linear RGB.
 The layers are:

 - `emissive`: The amount of light emitted by pixels.
 Can be set greater than 1.
 - `diffuse`: The diffuse color, used for bouncing.
+Note that diffuse bouncing is completely rotationally-symmetric, so approximately half of the light will be bounced *into* the object.
 - `opacity`: The opacity of materials during bounces.
 - `display_emissive`: The amount of added color to the final image.
 - `display_diffuse`: The amount of the radiance added to the final image.